What Is Product-Led Growth? A Practical Guide for SaaS Teams

 PLG is a poor fit when:

 The user isn’t the buyer.
 In many B2B contexts, the person using the product has zero purchasing authority.
-PLG assumes bottom-up adoption, which doesn’t exist in top-down procurement environments.
+PLG assumes bottom-up adoption, which doesn’t exist in top-down environments.

 Your ACV is high and your sales cycle is long.
 Enterprise deals worth $100K+ typically require relationship-building, custom demos, and multi-stakeholder buy-in.